do-me/SemanticFinder/README.md

 - `npm run dev` for the auto-refreshing development version
 - load `build` folder as extension in Chrome just as explained above

-The default model is the English-only [sentence-transformers/all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2), currently hard-coded in [semantic.js](https://github.com/do-me/SemanticFinder/blob/main/extension/src/semantic.js#L20).
-If you'd like to support ~100 languages, use e.g. [Xenova/distiluse-base-multilingual-cased-v2](https://huggingface.co/Xenova/distiluse-base-multilingual-cased-v2).
-More infos about the model [here](https://huggingface.co/sentence-transformers/distiluse-base-multilingual-cased-v2).
+The default model is a quantized version of the English-only [thenlper/gte-small](https://huggingface.co/thenlper/gte-small), hard-coded in [semantic.js](https://github.com/do-me/SemanticFinder/blob/main/extension/src/semantic.js#L20).
+We are working on allowing for multilingual models, e.g. [intfloat/multilingual-e5-small](https://huggingface.co/intfloat/multilingual-e5-small) but there are [some challenges](https://github.com/xenova/transformers.js/issues/267) to overcome.

 ## Speed
 Tested on the entire book of [Moby Dick](https://archive.org/stream/mobydickorwhale01melvuoft/mobydickorwhale01melvuoft_djvu.txt) with 660.000 characters ~13.000 lines or ~111.000 words.